philipcdavis/reactfordesign.github.io/pages/javascript/javascript.md

 ```

-Objects have a similar story.
+Objects work similar.
 You can use the same syntax with curly brackets instead of the square ones.

 ```js
 const user = {name:"Philip Davis", twitter: "@philipcdavis"}